jkarpowicz/mini-projects/README.md

-# portfolio_projects
+# Mini Projects

- Repo will be utilised to save own project  work.
+ Repo will be used to store independent projects based on the CodeAcademy Courses.

-* Visualisation Projects
-* NLP Projects
-* ML projects